Ryan-Dacy/Vex-Sensor-Project/Sensor Demonstration/README.md

 We mounted the phototransistor just inside the robot’s intake, so when a specific point of the intake contacts the sensor, it detects the white line and triggers the reverse action.
 Although this is a simple test setup, it effectively demonstrates how the sensor could be integrated into a real competition scenario.

 The code used for this demonstration is available in the **VexReceive** folder, and the program is called **DrivingTest**.

+(Please download the video in order to watch it)